Donbasilpeter/web-developer/README.md

 - **OpenAI API Key**: You need an OpenAI API key to run the application.
 If you don't have one, you can sign up at [OpenAI](https://beta.openai.com/signup/).

+## Local Setup

+- Go to the [Repo](https://github.com/Donbasilpeter/Template-Generator) for the source code.

 ## Installation

 1. **Download the Executable**: